tiagolbiotech/NPOmix/README.md

 ```
 1) Run notebook 1 to download the set of 1,040 samples required to build our NPOmix database;

-2) Run notebook 3 up to the topic 3.7 to create the BGC fingerprints (training set) and to select the mgf files (folder named NPOmix_mgf_spectra);
+2) Run notebook 3 up to the topic 3.7 to create the BGC fingerprints (training set) and to select the MGF files (folder named NPOmix_mgf_spectra);

 3) Run notebook 2 to create MS/MS fingerprints (testing set);